cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 ![Effect of class weights on accuracy](/assets/class-weights.png)

 You can see that at low numbers of neurons (h<10), equal weighting performs very much worse than the other two.
-There's not much to choose between the simplified powers of 10 and the programmatically derived 1/counts, so I'll choose this last one to limit human involvement and bias in the results.
+There's not much to choose between the simplified powers of 10 and the programmatically derived 1/counts, so either will work well as a solution.

 ## Results

 The [full code to test all the options above can be downloaded here][github-ann].
 After running, I found the best network was generated by:

 - Normalising the data
 - Taking account of the uneven class counts, by:
     - Selecting a balanced training set
     - Calculating weighted accuracy
     - Applying class weightings to errors
 - Using class weightings of 1/counts
 - Using 11 hidden neurons.

 [github-ann]:       https://github.com/cowlet/data-science/blob/master/bearing_snippets/ann_mlp.R